manya16400/Reddit-Flair-Detection/README.md

           c) Title and Selftext
           e) Title, Selftext and Permalink

+  3. We will apply sklearn feature_extraction libraries __CountVectorizer() and TfidfTransformer()__ (term frequency-inverse document frequency formula) to our features.
+  CountVectorizer is used to convert text to word count vectors whereas TfidTransformer is used to convert text to word frequency vecotrs, it defines the importance of a keyword or phrase within a document or a web page.
+          -
   3. The following algorithms are applied on the dataset- <br/>

           a) Naive-Bayes Classifier